|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 11: To Puerto Natales

 Today, we explore the northern part of Paine National Park for yet more spectacular views of Chilean Patagonia.
 We then visit Milodon Cave, where, in the late 19th century, Captain Eberhard found bones and fur of a long extinct giant ground sloth.
 We then continue on to Puerto Natales.
-Overnight in Puerto Natales.

 Day 12: To Puerto Varas

-Some time for sightseeing on this leisurely travel day.
+We have some time for sightseeing on this leisurely travel day.
 Enjoy the scenery as we drive to Punta Arenas for our short flight to Puerto Montt and then transfer to Puerto Varas.

-Day 13: Volcanoes and Petrohue Rapids
+Day 13: Volcanoes and Petrohué Rapids

 Weather permitting, today we will have breathtaking views of some of the many stunning volcanoes found in the Lake District.
 We drive along the lake towards the Osorno volcano, most likely one of the most beautiful cones in the world, due to its nearly perfect shape.
 On our way, we pass close to the Calbuco volcano with its blown-off top.
 As we drive up the Osorno, which may be still in the clouds, we will have better views of the Puntiagudo and Tronador volcanoes, the latter one being the highest peak in the area (over 11,000 ft) and on the border with Argentina.